sreekesari-vangeepuram/overthewire/overthewire/bandit/bandit30/work.md

 Since git uses it's algorithm to simply pack things-up with it's algorithm...it's obvious.

-You can see the more about this packing feature provided by git [here](https://git-scm.com/docs/pack-heuristics).
+You can see more about this packing feature provided by git [here](https://git-scm.com/docs/pack-heuristics).

 Hope you've learnt something new from this [if you don't know this before/didn't strike to you during the start].